 - Needing to wee more frequently

-These can also be symptoms of other, less serious, conditions such as irritable bowel syndrome, ovarian cysts and polycystic ovary syndrome so if you’re experiencing them it doesn’t mean you definitely have ovarian cancer.
+These can also be symptoms of other, less serious, conditions such as irritable bowel syndrome, ovarian cysts and polycystic ovary syndrome so if you’re experiencing them it doesn’t necessarily mean you have ovarian cancer.
 To find out more download our booklet: Ovarian Cancer: what you need to know.

 It is worth noting that unlike cervical, bowel and breast cancers, there is still no reliable, effective screening method for ovarian cancer.
 Ovarian Cancer Action is hoping to change this through funding research into the development of the world's first ovarian cancer screening tool.
 Find out more about this research.